sinewalker/sinewalker.github.io/blog/2015/4-bit-rules-of-computing-part-2.md

 Actually, this second example contains a good comment, and a bad comment

 * The first comment should be replaced with a named function instead of being anonymous.
+Actually it's also redundant since you're calling the `filter` method anyway.
 Rule 2 (DRY and all that &hellip;)
 * The second comment "~5 min" is good*-ish*, though `5/60` would be about
 as clear, or a perhaps make a function to convert `minutes-to-hours(5)`